adacapo21/plutusPioneerProgram/week3Documentation.md

 ```
 **Validator Haskell Template**

-In this scenario, since the `mkValidator` now accepts paramiters as its input we have to change validator template.
-Additionally, at compile time we don't know what is the value of `p`, so it is not possible to compile them alltoghether.
-One way around is to use the `PlutusTx.applyCode` function and compile both the `p` and `mkValidator` objects separatley, and at the end, combine them alltogether.
+In this scenario, since the `mkValidator` now accepts parameters as its input, we have to change the validator template.
+Additionally, we don't know the value of `p` at compile time, so it is impossible to compile them all together.
+One way around is to use the `PlutusTx.applyCode` function and compile both the `p` and `mkValidator` objects separately, and at the end, combine them all together.

 ```
 typedValidator :: VestingParam -> Scripts.TypedValidator Vesting